openstack-archive/ansible-role-collect-logs/README.rst

 collect-logs
 ============

-An Ansible role for aggregating logs from different nodes.
+Ansible role for aggregating logs from different nodes.

+The only supported way to call this role is using its main entry point.
+Do not use ``tasks_from`` as this count as using private interfaces.

 Requirements
 ------------